Principles of Total Quality Management & Eight Principles of TQM

 4. Processes Approach

 The company needs to improve the process consistently to yield sound output.
 A good result from the processes approach can bring customer satisfaction.
+The process approach enhances continuous improvement that is innately connected with the Deming PDCA cycle.
+Continuous progress can ensure product and service quality.
+It is an essential principle of Total Quality Management (TQM).
 Hence, TQM focuses on the process approach to assure product or service quality.

 5. System Approach to Management